 A lot of people said this movie wasn't created for the male gaze.
 I beg to differ.

 Despite there being a female director, white men wrote this movie.
 And it was movie reviewers, mostly men, that loved this movie into being a hit.
-The three-fourths male Rotten Tomato Reviewers gave this movie a 92%.
+The three-fourths male Rotten Tomato Reviewer group gave this movie a 92%.

-What was even worse for me is than how Gadot's body may be received was the way she acted.
+What was even worse for me is than how Gadot's body may be received was the way she performed womanhood in the movie.
 Her behavior was Fearless Little White Girl through and through.